ABC Unified School District: Nixon Elementary

 The Patricia Nixon Elementary School is located in Cerritos.
 It was built in 1973 and has grades kindergarten through sixth.
 The school is named after the late First Lady of the United States Pat Nixon.
 Patricia Nixon Elementary School was recognized as a California Distinguished School in 2004 and 2008.
+It was also the site where one of the planes involved in the Cerritos Mid Air Collision of 1986 crashed into the ground.

-Board of Education
+Board of education

 ABC Unified School District's Board of Education members are elected by geographical district, to a four-year term.
 The elections were held on the first Tuesday after the first Monday in November of odd-numbered years until the 2017 election.
 Effective with the November 2020 US General election, elections are held in even-numbered years.